IronVillage/Profile/SlipClassifier/README.md

 ## Model Training

-Models were trained on 10,000+ manually labeled bet slip images from Discord, Twitter, and Reddit sources.
+Models were trained on 10,000+ manually labeled bet slip images from sources.
 The ensemble approach handles:

 - Varying image quality and formats
 - Multiple sportsbook layouts